-To model its life and health risks SCOR combines global expertise and significant amounts of experience, including data from acquisitions.
-It uses this to derive the statistical characteristics of these risks, particularly their current probability distributions, the nature of the dependencies between them and their expected behaviour over the next year.
+To model its Life risks SCOR combines global expertise and significant amounts of experience, including data from acquisitions.
+It uses this to derive the statistical characteristics of these risks, particularly their current probability distributions, the nature of the dependencies between them and their expected behavior over the next year.

-Probability distribution functions are chosen to model the underlying risk factors such as mortality, longevity and policyholder behaviour.
+Probability distribution functions are chosen to model the underlying risk factors such as mortality, longevity and policyholder behavior.
 SCOR applies expert judgment and scenario analyses where experience data are relatively scarce, for example lapse and morbidity risks.